 - Joe Fortes Seafood & Chop House – at 777 Thurlow Street near Robson Street.
 Their 3-course $45 dinner menu in 2019 features a choice of sockeye salmon, prawn & clam linguine or NY steak.

-English Bay Dine Out Favourites
+English Bay Dine Out Favourites in 2019

 - Bayside Lounge – at the Best Western Sands Hotel at 1755 Davie.
 The 2019 menu options here cost $25 and include your choice of ricotta ravioli, bacon-wrapped New York steak medallion or cod.